lebao3105/app1cli/README.md

 ```
 $ fpc app1.pas
 ```
-In version 1.0.27, we have a new unit called maths.
+From version 1.0.27, we have a new unit called maths.
 Compile it **before** you compile app1.
 Ignore all warnings and errors unaffected to the compile progress. <br>
 Then, make our output excutable, and run it:
 ```